mnielsen/notes-on-writing/notes_on_writing.md

 is the book really about?

 There are famous examples which evade this rule.
-I'm not sure what Douglas Adams' books were about, but I enjoy them for the sheer sentence-by-sentence pleasure.
-Perhaps that _is_ what Adams' books were about.
-I'm also not sure what Robert Pirsig's _Zen and the Art of Motorcycle Maintenance_ was about, but it was a terrific book.
+I'm not sure what Douglas Adams' books are about, but I enjoy them for the sheer sentence-by-sentence pleasure.
+Perhaps that _is_ what Adams' books are about.
+I'm also not sure what Robert Pirsig's _Zen and the Art of Motorcycle Maintenance_ is about, but it's a terrific book.
 Such examples aside, most successful writing has a single overriding purpose.

 This observation matters because it's often tempting to let your